2017 - on going

-The Road in Coniston is a community engagement and interpretation project.
-In 1874, John Ruskin got his Oxford University students road-building to promote notions such as working for a greater good and satisfaction through labour.
-Those that took part went on to become some of the most significant social reformers of the Victorian period, and included Oscar Wilde.
-The road remains half-finished to this day.
+In 1874, John Ruskin taught his Oxford University students the art of road-building to promote the notions of working for the greater good and satisfaction through labour.
+Those who took part in this project went on to become some of the most significant social reformers of the Victorian period, including Oscar Wilde.
+The Road remains half-finished to this day.

-The collaboration updates Ruskin’s endeavours, creating new amenities to connect the community with the Institute and Museum and with the heritage landscape of the Coppermines valley beyond.
-A new space for education, community cohesion and heritage, it marks the 200th anniversary of Ruskin’s birth and the 140th anniversary of Ruskin’s move to Coniston and his involvement with the village and copper industry.
+The collaboration continues Ruskin’s endeavours, by creating new amenities to connect the community with the Institute and Museum and with the heritage landscape of the Coppermines valley beyond.
+As a new space for education, community cohesion and heritage, it marks the 200th anniversary of Ruskin’s birth and the 140th anniversary of Ruskin’s move to Coniston and his involvement with the village and the copper industry.